 This rule, in my strong opinion, applies to all decks, including ipe.
 We have stripped far too many failing film coatings (like the old Sikkens formulations) to think it is any kind of a good idea.
 Sure, it works on boats, but is way too high maintenance for a home.
 Owners of boats with exotic woods generally have very good maintenance habits prior to each season, which attributes to the success of films on boats.
-Home maintenance hasn’t achieved that level of mainstream fashionable enthusiasm…yet.
+But a boat is only in the water half the year.
+And home maintenance hasn’t achieved that level of mainstream fashionable enthusiasm…yet.
 May your ipe deck finish be the one that shoves the whole neighborhood in the direction of wood snobbery.

 2. Do not overapply penetrating oils, but do use them, and wipe excess.

 I have been told that ipe has the structural density of steel.
 Throw a piece in some water, and watch it sink.
 This density makes it a finishing anomoly.
 When you apply penetrating oil to softer woods, you can lay it on heavily by brush and it will suck in.
 Ipe will laugh at you as it spits most of the oil back out.
 The residue that is left will stay tacky for weeks, and then become a choice breeding ground for mildew formation.
 The art of the ipe deck finish is to apply it with a brush and then wipe off excess, like a hand rubbed finish on a fine piece of furniture.

 3. Do not install decking without finish applied on all 4 sides, and sufficient rack time to dry